 A: We have found that the ISEE test scores are the most consistent indicators of predicting success for students in our rigorous academic program.
-A minimum score, as well as demonstrating proficiency in academic performance, represents 50% of the criteria when we consider a student for admittance.
+A minimum score, as well as demonstrating proficiency in academic performance, are heavily weighted factors when we consider a student for admittance.
 If the student performs at a minimum level and has solid grades in the 7th and 8th grades, along with demonstrated abilities that will add to our school community, then the student will not be excluded from the consideration process, provided that he/she can perform on the test at a level that demonstrates proficiency.

 Q: I understand your school offers resource assistance for students with learning disabilities.
 How do you consider students for admittance to this program?